mehmet-engineer/OOP_with_Python/README.md

-# OOP_with_Python
+# OOP with Python
-Python ile Nesne Yönelimli Programlama örnek kullanımlar.
+Object Oriented Programming Basics with Python